msusol/n8n-local-podman/README.md

 This will stop the containers but keep them in a stopped state, allowing you to start them again later without recreating them.

+> **NOTE: `n8n` is running in Podman, not Docker.**
+>
+> Podman is designed to be a drop-in replacement for Docker, which is why the output looks very similar to what you'd see with Docker.
+>
+> The presence of containers running `PostgreSQL`, `n8n`, and `Qdrant` indicates that you're using a container runtime,
+> and since you used the podman ps command, that runtime is Podman.
+Podman is managing these containers, including the n8n container (container ID: 81d81b63266a).
+>
+> It's worth noting that Podman can use Docker images (as indicated by the `docker.io/` prefix in the image names)
+> because it's compatible with the OCI (Open Container Initiative) standards, which both Docker and Podman adhere to.